Track MCP LogoTrack MCP

 --verify-login Verify login without starting the server

---list-permissions List all required Graph API permissions and exit (respects --org-mode, --preset, --enabled-tools)
+--list-permissions List required Graph API permissions and exit (respects --org-mode, --preset, --enabled-tools, --allowed-scopes)

 --org-mode Enable organization/work mode from start (includes Teams, SharePoint, etc.)